Price regulation rules

 FAQ

 What is a price regulation rule?
-A price regulation rule is a set of conditions that tells Tourpaq when to automatically raise or lower offer prices based on time and offer count, while protecting minimum price limits.
+A price regulation rule is a set of conditions that tells Tourpaq Office when to automatically raise or lower prices based on time and offer count, while protecting minimum price limits.

 Last updated